Kunal6694/Prakrit/README.md

 The Trust Layer: A hybrid verification system where AI flags inconsistencies for NGO Auditors, who provide the final human-in-the-loop validation for legal compliance.

 ✨ Key Features

+Prakrit ID (PID): A unique primary key assigned at registration that serves as the "Single Source of Truth," linking all invoices, audit logs, and Mudra transactions to a verified entity

 🏢 For Corporate Clients (SMEs & Giants)
 Marketplace of Verified Leads: Access a curated list of event managers with high-integrity AI scores.